 SMN1, the gene associated with SMA, is found on chromosome 5q13 (Lefebvre et al., 1995, Zerres, 1995, Zerres et al.,1997, Wirth et al., 1999).
 In a healthy person, this gene produces the survival motor neuron (SMN) protein.
-SMN is critical to the function of motor neurons that control and sustain our muscles.
-Without the SMN protein, motor neurons cannot properly function and eventually die, leading to debilitating and potentially fatal muscle weakness.
-SMA occurs in approximately one in 10,000 to 11,000 live births and roughly one in every 40-50 Americans is a genetic carrier (Prior, 2008, Sugarman et al., 2012, Verhaart et al., 2017).
+The SMN protein is critical to the function of motor neurons that control and sustain our muscles.
+Without the SMN protein, motor neurons cannot properly function and eventually die, leading to debilitating and potentially fatal muscle weakness and atrophy.
+SMA occurs in approximately one in 15,000 10,000 to 11,000 live births and roughly one in every 40-50 Americans is a genetic carrier (Prior, 2008, Sugarman et al., 2012, Verhaart et al., 2017, Cure SMA, 2023).
 Because SMA is an autosomal recessive condition, both parents must be carriers for a child to inherit the condition.
-If both parents are carriers, then each of their children has a one in four chance of having the disease.
+If both parents are carriers, each child has a one in four chance of having the disease.
 SMA can affect any race or gender.
+Because of the advances in treatment and supportive care in recent years, there are a growing number of adult patients living with SMA (Rad et al., 2022).

 Historically, SMA has been classified into four clinical subtypes based on age of onset and highest physical milestone achieved (Zerres, 1995, Wirth et al., 1999, Wirth et al., 2006, Russman, 2007, Arnold et al., 2012, Wang et al. 2007, Wadman, et al., 2017).
 Individuals with SMA may have difficulty performing the basic functions of life, like breathing and swallowing.
-However, SMA does not affect a person's ability to think, learn, and build relationships with others.
-For a more detailed description of SMA types, see Classification of Spinal Muscular Atrophy and Clinical Presentation.
+For a more detailed description of SMA types, see Diagnosis & Classification of Spinal Muscular Atrophy and Clinical Presentation.
 For a document describing the burden of SMA by type, as described by patients and caregivers, you may refer to the Spinal Muscular Atrophy Voice of the Patient Report (Cruz et al., 2018).
 For an overview of SMA, including cause, symptoms, diagnosis, and treatment, you may also see the video in the callout box above.
 When considering SMA subtype classification, it should be noted that the relevance of these subtype classifications is diminishing as drug treatments are increasingly modifying disease trajectories.